caleb1248/text-editor/README.md

 # text-editor

-A PWA alternative to Caret-T.
+A PWA alternative to Caret.

 ## Why?

 ChromeOS is ending support for Chrome apps, which includes Caret, a popular text editor for ChromeOS.
-This project aims to provide a supported alternative with improvements.
+This project aims to:

+- Support newer versions of ChromeOS
+- Provide a better editing experience

 ## Features

-- Better syntax highlighting.
-- Enhanced intellisense for HTML, CSS, JavaScript, and Typescript.
-- Support for opening and saving files using the File System Access API.
+- Support for opening and saving files using the File System Access API
+- Better syntax highlighting
+- Enhanced intellisense for HTML, CSS, JavaScript, and Typescript
 - Editor tabs
 - File creation
+- Custom themes
 - Offline functionality
+- PWA support (installable as an app)

 ## Features not implemented yet

 - Syntax highlighting for more languages
 - Custom language support
-- Custom themes
-- Web manifest (PWA support)

 ## Limitations